 - Substantial explanation of proposed dissertation/thesis/project research topic

-- Finding an Advisor: To aid in finding an advisor, please review the faculty listed on our website to determine a potential fit for your research interests.
+- Finding an Advisor: To find an advisor, please review the faculty listed on our website to determine a potential fit for your research interests.
 Contact him/her via email, including your research interests and resume.
 If they are available and receptive to becoming your advisor, you may want to schedule an interview with the faculty member to clarify mutual expectations.

 Prerequisites for Admission

-Applicants who lack the prerequisite college level course work in biology and chemistry should complete a two semester sequence of introductory graduate level environmental chemistry (EVPP 506, Science of the Environment I) and biology (EVPP 507, Science of the Environment II) courses as a non-degree student to satisfy the biology and chemistry prerequisites for admission.
-Please visit the non-degree graduate program to apply.
+Applicants who lack the prerequisite college level course work in biology and chemistry may be admitted provisionally with the stipulation that they take one or both of the following courses in the first 12 credit hours of study: introductory graduate-level environmental chemistry (EVPP 506, Science of the Environment I) and biology (EVPP 507, Science of the Environment II).
 These introductory courses would be in addition to the degree requirements as listed in the University Catalog.
-In addition, you will need to take a general ecology course (EVPP 607, Fundamentals of Ecology) which can be counted as a natural science requirement if admitted to the program.
-Applicants who lack the prerequisite college level course work in social science need to take the course “Introduction to Environmental Social Science” (EVPP 608)
+In addition, your provisional admission may require you to take a general ecology course (EVPP 607, Fundamentals of Ecology, which can be counted as a natural science requirement if admitted to the program.

 Potential graduate students should use Mason’s on-line application to apply for graduate admission.
 International students must complete the International Student Information Forms before applying online.
 All applications for admission to the program are sent directly to the College of Science Graduate Admissions Office.
-Once all of the required documents have completed your file, it will be sent to the Department for review by the Environmental Science and Policy Executive Graduate Committee.
-An admission decision will be made and sent to the College of Science Graduate Admissions Office where they will process your application and send a detailed admission packet.
+Once all of the required documents have completed your file, it will be sent to the Department for review by the Environmental Science and Policy Graduate Executive Committee and Graduate Program Director.
+An admission decision will be made and sent to the College of Science Graduate Admissions Office where your application will be processed and a decision communicated to you.

 - Standard deadline: March 15